castorini/anserini/docs/runbook-trec2018-h2oloo.md

 The result will be in `main_folder/test/output/CLASSIFIER` folder, where `CLASSIFIER` is the classifier used for training.

-**Note that only one of rm3 or axiom results can be generated at one time and fed into next step (because the output name are fixed), as for the first place we did not take multiple rerank files into account.**
+**Note that only one of rm3 or axiom results can be generated at one time and fed into next step (because the output name are fixed).**

-## Ensemble and Generating submission
+### Ensembles and Generating Submission Files

-Run the following script to ensemble the classifiers (or use single classifier) and generate submissions.
+Run the following script to apply ensemble classifiers (or use a single classifier) to generate submissions.
 The argument `--ensemble` can choose from 1, 3, and 7.
 When choosing 1, `LR2` is used, choosing 3, `LR2+SVM+LGB` is used, choosing 7, all classifiers are used.

-### BM25+Axiom
+**BM25+Axiom**

-- LR2 + SVM + LGB on BM25+axiom rerank file, interpolating ratio 0.6 (Priority 1)
+- LR2 + SVM + LGB on BM25+axiom rerank file, interpolation weight 0.6 (Priority 1)

 ```bash
 python script/submission.py --rank-file src/main_folder/test/run.core18.bm25+ax.topics.wapo.txt \